 Stephanie is the founder and artistic director of Chicago-based repertory company PARA.MAR Dance Theatre.
 Founded in July 2020 during the COVID-19 pandemic.
 PARA.MAR was created together, with, and for diversity and access to excellence in contemporary dance - created, curated y hecho en Chicago.

-Stephanie's piece, Kiss, premiered in June 2021 for Cincinnati Ballet and will have its West Coast premiere at the inaugural Carmel Dance Festival in July.
+Stephanie's piece, Kiss, premiered in June 2021 for Cincinnati Ballet and had its West Coast premiere at the inaugural Carmel Dance Festival in July.
 In September 2021, Stephanie created her latest production, Something to Remember You By for Tulsa Ballet II and will create a new work for Milwaukee Ballet in 2022.